 Support & Resistance (S&R) levels are a basic pillar of technical analysis (TA).
-The field of TA is based on patterns in price data and S&R plays a key role here.
+The field of TA is based on patterns within price data, and S&R plays a key role here.
 Learning how to understand, recognise, use, and trade based on S&R may help to make your analysis and trading more robust on the top cryptocurrency CFDs.

 Support & Resistance Explained

-S&R remains valid when the price is reversing or bouncing at S&R:
+S&R remains valid when the price is reversing or bouncing at the S&R:

-- Bullish bounce: the price is bouncing at support.
+- Bullish bounce: the price is bouncing at the support

-- Bearish bounce: the price is bouncing at resistance.
+- Bearish bounce: the price is bouncing at the resistance

 S&R becomes invalid when the price manages to break through it:

-- Bullish breakout: the price is breaking through support.
+- Bullish breakout: the price is breaking through the support

-- Bearish breakout: the price is breaking through resistance.
+- Bearish breakout: the price is breaking through the resistance

-Once S&R is broken, their role can turn around like this:
+Once the S&R is broken, their role can turn around like this:

-Examples of S&R levels are tops, bottom, and round levels but this article will dive into more examples and which ones we might use later on for cryptocurrencies.
+Examples of S&R levels include: tops, bottoms, and round levels, but this article will dive into more examples and which ones we might use later on for cryptocurrencies.

 Why Are Support & Resistance Levels Important?

-S&R levels are a key part of any market analysis or chart for a number of reasons:
+S&R levels are a key part of any market analysis or chart for a number of reasons, including:

-- Path of price: S&R are key to understand the "path of least resistance".
-More information below.
+- Path of price: S&R are key in understanding the "path of least resistance"